rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getApiVersionNumber"></a>
 ## *getApiVersionNumber*

 Provides the current API version number.

-### Event
+### Events

- No Events.
+No Events

 ### Parameters